Dead Sea Scrolls: Languages

+Dating process and results

 Radiocarbon dating

 Parchment from a number of the Dead Sea Scrolls has been carbon dated.
 The initial test performed in 1950 was on a piece of linen from one of the caves.
 This test gave an indicative dating of 33 CE plus or minus 200 years, eliminating early hypotheses relating the scrolls to the Medieval period.
 Since then two large series of tests have been performed on the scrolls.
 The results were summarized by VanderKam and Flint, who said the tests give "strong reason for thinking that most of the Qumran manuscripts belong to the last two centuries BCE and the first century CE."

 In 2025, a series of radiocarbon tests were carried out on samples from thirty scrolls.
 The samples were distributed as 25 from the Qumran Caves, 1 from Masada, 2 from the Murabbaat caves, and 2 from the Nahal Hever caves.
 The study also made use of an AI-based date-prediction model called "Enoch", which was trained by applying Bayesian ridge regression on the handwriting-style descriptors of 24 of the 14C-dated samples, for the paleographic dating of some 135 previously undated manuscripts.
+The study found earlier dates and coexistence of the Herodian and Hasmonean scripts, into the 2nd and 3rd century BCE, and possible pre-Hasmonean evidence of scribal literacy.